Fertility- Just Starting

 Another reliable but not as accurate way is to take note of your cervical mucous changes.
 You should note the change from a thick creamy like substance, or a wet fluid, to a clear sticky egg-white consistency.

-PMS in the middle of your cycle (around when ovulation should happen) and just before your period starts is also a good indicator that your progesterone and oestrogen levels are changing.
+PMS in the middle of your cycle (around when ovulation should happen) and just before your period starts is also a good indicator that your progesterone and oestrogen levels are changing -- although they may be out of balance slightly.

 PhD Exercise Physiologist and Nutritionist